dog bite lawyer bend oregon

 Dog bites can also cause the spread of rabies, which can be fatal.
 Ask the dog owner, possessor or handler if the dog as been immunized for rabies.
 Let your medical provider know if you cannot confirm the dog has been immunized for rabies.
 You may have to have a series of PEP (preventable serum) injections.

-3. Contact a Dog Bite Lawyer
+3. Contact a Compassionate Dog Bite Lawyer

 Oregon Dog Bite Laws